automatethestack/automatethestack.github.io/README.md

 3. Push to `main` branch
 4. Site deploys automatically

-**Note:** GitHub Pages serves static files correctly without `server.js`.
+**Note:** GitHub Pages serves static files correctly without the dev server.
 The development server is only needed for local testing with Bun's hot-reload.

 ## Dependencies